OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Ordered Execution

-> Messages SHOULD be executed in the same order as they were submitted
+> Messages MUST be executed in the same order as they were submitted

 **Note:** Most cross-chain systems do NOT have this property.
 In general, this property may not be desirable as it could lead to DoS.